 Of course, such costs vill vary depending on the type of business; its location, industry, and other factors.

 A business owner needs some way to cover the costs of launching a new company and running that business before it starts generating revenue.
 Thus, startup capital is the money used for funding these operations.
 The funds may either come from the business owner’s personal funds, or another source.

 - Notice: If a loan or an investment is the source of the startup capital, there will be expectations that the source of such funds should be repaid in the future.

 For instance, a startup software company can receive funds from an investor, which is then used to mature their product, hire employees, rent offices, and then market towards buyers.
 In exchange, the investor is promised a stake in the business.
 As soon as the company starts increasing sales and generating revenue, both the business owner and the investor can focus on future growth and profit.

 An entrepreneur may consider a few different sources when looking for startup capital to start their own business.

 A new business may ask for funding from a larger pool of funders, who help fund the startup and often require no equity or interest in exchange.
-This method is referred to as crowdfunding, and it is a low-risk method to obtain capital for a business.
+This method is referred to as crowdfunding.
+It is a low-risk method to obtain capital for a business.

 - Tip: Crowdfunding sources include equity crowdfunding sites, marketplace lending, and rewards-based crowdfunding.